Spec-o3: A Tool-Augmented Vision-Language Agent for Rare Celestial Object Candidate Vetting via Automated Spectral Inspection: Related Works

 \subsection{Think with Image}

 The think-with-image paradigm, presented first by o3 \citep{o3}, has inspired a series of open-source efforts to reproduce and extend tool-augmented visual reasoning.
 GRIT \citep{fan2025grit} and Pixel Reasoner \citep{pixel-reasoner_wang2025} explicitly integrate visual information to achieve a more precise visual focus.
 VLM-R$^3$ \citep{jiang2025vlm}, Chain-of-Focus \citep{Chain-of-Focus_zhang2025} and Mini-o3 \citep{lai2025minio3} employ two-stage training pipelines to enhance tool-use capabilities.
 DeepEyes \citep{zheng2025deepeyes} explores the use of reinforcement learning alone to enhance the model's ability to think with images.
 To improve generality, PyVision \citep{zhao2025pyvision} and Thyme \citep{zhang2025thyme} introduce the execution of programmatic code into the visual reasoning loop, allowing flexible manipulation of visual operations.
 DeepEyes-v2 \citep{hong2025deepeyesv2} further extends the tool set by searching, enabling models to retrieve external knowledge.
-Yet their core interaction is pixel-level image editing, whereas spectral inspection requires repeatedly re-rendering local wavelength views from numerical spectra, which prevents a direct transfer.
+Unlike generic think-with-image VLMs focused on natural images, Spec-o3 emphasizes scientific knowledge alignment for spectra, linking abstract diagnostics to visual evidence in numerical data.